Data Recovery After Formatting a NAS QNAP Turbo Station TS-669 Pro / TS-669L RAID Array: Recovery Methods

 It is important to note that data loss risks can also be influenced by factors such as RAID configuration, backup strategies, and the overall health and reliability of the hard drives.
 Regular backups and monitoring of the device's storage health can help mitigate data loss risks.

-Although NAS Turbo Station TS-669 Pro / TS-669L can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-669 Pro / TS-669L can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view